clbhundley/OSSM-Sauce/README.md

 ```

 ## Response Protocol

-The ESP32 sends responses using the RESPONSE (0x00) command:
+Signals sent to the app using the RESPONSE (0x00) command followed by another command type.

+**Packet Size:** 2 bytes

 ```
 ┌────┬────────┐